“Everything in moderation.” Have you ever heard that? Have you said that? Yeah, me, too.

 Here are three ways I see moderation sabotage peoples’ weight loss efforts:

 - An excuse for over-eating: understand that over-eating is not just eating to the point of feeling stuffed.
 It’s eating when you’re not hungry.
 For example, I know many people who say they feel the need (or have a taste) for something sweet, especially in the evenings.
 Moderation justifies a little chocolate or a little ice cream.
-Over-eating “in moderation” will keep you stuck.
+Any over-eating will keep you stuck.

 - Your interpretation is overly generous: moderation is avoiding extremes, but that doesn’t help much when it comes to food and alcohol.
 How does one take in fried foods, sugar, and wine in moderation?
 A little of each every day?
 A little of one every day?
 One of each once a week?
-Look at your practice of moderation to see where it might be allowing too much and stopping you from losing weight.
+Look to see where your interpretation might stop you from losing weight.

 - Going without is deprivation: but you’re deprived anyway.
 If you’re not at your ideal body weight, and able to easily maintain it, then you’re robbed of being your best.
 The moderation argument sells you on a cheap substitute and you trade a drink here, a little over-eating there, for what you really want: to feel and look amazing.